Global Mind Tests

 Do distractions slow reaction time?

-How can I test my attention?
+How can I test my attention objectively?